AtharvaM7/atharvam7.github.io/linearalg.md

 2. Trying to pull (from the terminal) hence this commit from the website.
 3. Pull worked.
 This edit is from pc.
 4. Back to commit from vim.
+5. This edit is to test if i can pull from vim.
+Hence this commit from the website.